Russian-occupied territories in Georgia: Situation on the ground

 Currently 20% of Georgia's internationally recognized territory is under Russian military occupation.
 Russia does not allow the EUMM monitors to enter South Ossetia and Abkhazia in violation of the Six Point Ceasefire Agreement.

 The United States Department of State published The Human Rights Report in 2011 where it is underlined that de facto authorities of Abkhazia and South Ossetia are supported by several thousand occupying Russian troops since 2008.
 The de facto Abkhaz authorities restricted the rights of ethnic Georgians to participate in the political process and to exercise basic rights.
 Since 2008 the de facto authorities of South Ossetia have refused to permit ethnic Georgians expelled during and after the 2008 war to return to South Ossetia unless they renounced their Georgian citizenship and accepted a Russian passport.
 No international party was able to monitor the extent of the Russian military presence.
 Media in the occupied territories was tightly restricted by the de facto authorities and Russian occupying forces.

 The report prepared by the National Committee on American Foreign Policy and the Institute for the Study of Human Rights, raised concerns that Russia "not only failed to withdraw, it expanded territory under its control beyond the pre-war conflict zones" and Russia "established a troop presence in 51 villages it did not control before the war and conducted military patrols on territory it did not previously hold".

 The report also describes Russian military presence in Abkhazia and South Ossetia:

-In one of the Georgian villages in South Ossetia, Russian forces bulldozed the Georgians' houses and built new military bases in their places for the Russian 58th Army.
+In one of the Georgian villages in South Ossetia, Russian forces bulldozed the Georgians' houses and built new military bases in their place, for the Russian 58th Army.